sai-ydev/technical_adt7410/README.md

 Write enough Python software to use this as a thermostat that can keep the temperature above a set point as well as log the temperature averaged over the last ten seconds, every ten seconds.
 Target Python 3.6 and write against the following API for board support.

 ## My Submission
  I used an ADT7420 temperature sensor.
-This was because AD7414 were generally not available and I approached this problem as if I were actually designing a PCB for a real-life project.
+This was because AD7414 were generally not available from major distributors and I approached this problem as if I were actually designing a PCB for a real-life project.
 This repository includes the python drivers.

  * `adt7420.py` - Drivers for the ADT7420 Temperature Sensor
  * `thermostat.py` - Thermostat class for interfacing temperature sensor and turn on heater